Quantile Graphical Models: Bayesian Approaches: Protein network

-In our fitted network, the strong EGFR/HER2 connections are detected as seen in Akbani et al..
-The connection between $EGFRpY1068$ and $HER2p$ $Y1248$ is detected which are known to cross react.
-The negative connection between $p85$ and $claudin7$ is detected reaffirming its finding in Akbani et al..
+In our fitted network, the strong EGFR/HER2 connections are detected as seen in Akbani et al. (2014).
+The connection between $EGFRp$$Y1068$ and $HER2p$ $Y1248$ is detected which are known to cross react.
 The connection between $E. Cadherin$ and $alph/beta.Catenin$ is detected as expected.
-Similar to Akbani et al., $pAkt$ and $pPras40$ are found to be connected.
-Also, $MEK$ is active and connected to $PMAPK$.
+Unlike Akbani et al., $pAkt$ and $Pras40$ are found to be connected in LUSC.
+This connection was reported for few other cancer types.
+Also, $MEK$ is active and connected to $PMAPK$. $EGFR$ is known to be active in lung cancer and mutation of $MAPK$ , $MEK$ are known to be present for various cancers (see Yatabe et al. (2008), Hilger et al.(2002) ).
+Few connections, such as the new negative connection between $p85$ and $claudin7$, mentioned in Akbani et al. (2014) are not detected in this current set up.

-We have detected some new connections such as between $SNAI2$ and $PARP1$.
-Here, SNAI2 is a DNA-transcriptional repressor and $PRAP1$ modulates transcription.
-The connection between $PRAS40$ and $ps473$ is not established for LUSC before. $AKT1S1.PRAS40$ regulates the metabolism and the cell growth responding to nutrients and hormonal signal, whereas $AKTps473$ regulates processes such as metabolism, proliferation, cell survival, growth and angiogenesis.
+We have detected some new connections not given in Akbani et al. for LUSC data set, such as between $SNAI2$ and $PARP1$.
+Here, SNAI2 is a DNA-transcriptional repressor and $PARP1$ modulates transcription.

-Proteins, $casp8$ and $ERCC1$ are found to be connected with $MET$, which are also new connections. $CASP8$ performs protein metabolism and $ERCC1$ is related to structure specific DNA repairing.
+Proteins, $casp8$ and $ERCC1$ are found to be connected with $MET$, which are not given in AKbani et al. $casp8$ performs protein metabolism and $ERCC1$ is related to structure specific DNA repairing and known to be important in lung cancer treatment (Ryu et. al. (2014)).
 They both are connected to growth factor receptor $MET$.
-The connection between $KRAS$ and $smad4$ is detected, while the connection between $YWHAE$ and $KRAS$ is new and needs further study.
-All the connections with the corresponding proteins can be found in table 5.
+The detected connections between $KRAS$ and $smad4$, $YWHAE$ and $KRAS$ are not given in the network from Akbani et al. for LUSC data set and need further study.